-At the start of a project, before the development of the actual search strategy, a preliminary search is usually conducted.
-Preliminary searches serve to prepare the project.
-For this purpose, a search is conducted in particular for existing systematic reviews [129,259,680], but also for potentially relevant primary studies on the topic.
+At the start of a project, before the development of the actual search strategy, preparatory searches are usually conducted (e.g. by means of an exploratory search).
+The searches serve to prepare the project.
+For this purpose, a search is conducted in particular for existing systematic reviews [129,255,674], but also for potentially relevant primary studies on the topic.

-For the conduct of a preliminary search, sources such as the Cochrane Library as well as websites of HTA agencies such as the UK National Institute for Health and Care Excellence (NICE) or the US Agency for Healthcare Research and Quality (AHRQ) can be searched to identify systematic reviews [234,680,757].
+For the conduct of these searches, sources such as the Cochrane Library as well as websites of HTA agencies such as the UK National Institute for Health and Care Excellence (NICE) or the US Agency for Healthcare Research and Quality (AHRQ) can be searched to identify systematic reviews [231,674,752].
 In addition, if appropriate, earlier IQWiG reports, published manufacturer dossiers as well as resolutions by the G-BA can be screened.
-To identify ongoing HTA reports and systematic reviews, further databases such as the Planned and Ongoing Projects (POP) Database [232] and the Prospective Register of Systematic Reviews (PROSPERO) [128] can be considered.
+To identify ongoing HTA reports and systematic reviews, further databases such as the Prospective Register of Systematic Reviews (PROSPERO) [128] can be considered.
 Furthermore, guidelines or clinical information systems such as Dynamed or UpToDate can be used as an information source.

-If no relevant systematic reviews are found, an iterative process is conducted using different search techniques (see Section 8.1.4) such as "snowballing" [145,338] or the "similar articles"

-function in PubMed (see Section 8.1.4) [338].
+If no relevant systematic reviews are found, an iterative process is conducted using different search techniques (see Section 8.1.4) such as citation-based techniques [144,333] or the use of the "similar articles" function in PubMed (see Section 8.1.4) [333].
 The starting point is formed by several relevant articles that are already known or were found by a very precise search.
-In several runs articles are then identified and tested for relevance [584,633].
+In several runs articles are then identified and tested for relevance [574,625].